Luis Guzman

 Luis Guzman in the series "Narcos"

-An important role for Guzman was Eddie in the disaster film "9/11" about the September 11 attacks in the USA.
-Together with the characters of Charlie Sheen and Whoopi Goldberg, his character was in an elevator in one of the Twin Towers and was fighting desperately for life.
+Guzman took on the important role of Eddie in the disaster film "9/11" about the September 11 attacks.
+Alongside Charlie Sheen and Whoopi Goldberg's characters, his character gets trapped in an elevator in one of the Twin Towers, fighting desperately for survival.

 Luis Guzman in the movie "9/11"